 ART 366 (3-0-6) Introduction to Metals: An introduction to metal sculpture using basic fabrication and casting techniques.
 Beginning metal fabrication includes the development of design concepts, as well as techniques for cutting, forming, welding, and finishing.
 Casting in metal includes basic lost wax methods, the foundry process, and finishing techniques.
+Prerequisite: ART 231

 ART 367 (3-0-6) Subtractive Sculpture: An introduction to sculptural concepts developed through reductive carving techniques in the medium of wood, plaster, and stone as an expressive method of creating forms in space.
 Technical proficiency is based on understanding materials, use of specialized hand tools and equipment (power and pneumatic), safety practices, shaping, finishes, and presentation.
+Prerequisite: ART 231

 ART 368 (3-0-6) Introduction to Woodworking: An introduction to wood and wood fabrication as a sculpture medium, this course includes an overview of general wood properties; medium specific wood working hand tools; safety and equipment in cutting; and joinery and finishing techniques.
+Prerequisite: ART 231

 ART 371 (3-0-6) Clay Modeling I: A course in clay modeling where students work from the figure to understand systems of sculpting from life.
+Prerequisite: ART 121 sequential learning, and various production techniques and processes appropriate for elementary school.
+In addition to creating and executing production lesson plans, students will learn to discuss exemplary works of art with the elementary student.
+Required course for Art Education Majors.

 ART 372 (3-0-6) Clay Modeling II: A course that instructs students in the process of mold-making and the preparation for casting in metal, plaster, hydrocal, or concrete.
+Prerequisite: ART 121

 ART 380 (3-3-0) Art Education: Methods and Materials: This course focuses on the creative abilities of the elementary school child.
-The course will explore the graphic abilities of the child, the philosophy of sequential learning, and various production techniques and processes appropriate for elementary school.
-In addition to creating and executing production lesson plans, students will learn to discuss exemplary works of art with the elementary student.
-Required course for Art Education Majors.
+The course will explore the graphic abilities of the child, the philosophy of